 Rose Madonna

-Madonna with Lily * (head and shoulders; the hands and flower were done by another artist)
+Madonna with Lily * (head and shoulders; the hands and the flower were added afterward by the studio)

 Desdemona *